six-group/six-webcomponents/README.md

 ## Examples

-There are example apps for Angular, Plain Javascript and Vue.
+There are example apps for Angular, Plain Javascript, Vue and React.
 You can find them in the `examples` directory.

 ## Structure